Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 02. Wall of Names, 14, calls him Augustin BUGEAUD; Arsenault, Généalogie, 2456-57; BRDR, 2:167, 426 (ASC-1, 126), the record of his first marriage, calls him Augustin BIJEAU (BUJOL), gives his & his wife's parents' names, calls all of the parents Acadians, & says the witnesses to his marriage were Anselm BELLILE & Joseph CONSTANT; Hébert, D., Southwest LA Records, 2-B:83 (SM Ch.: v.4, #1498), his death/burial record, calls him Auguste BIJEAU, says he died "at age about 75 years at his home at l'ance de la pointe," that he was buried next day "in the parish cemetery," but does not give his parents' names or mention a wife.
 See also Jehn, Acadian Exiles in the Colonies, 156; De Ville, Southwest LA Families, 1785, 10.

 De Ville, cited above, has the name PUJOT in brackets next to BUGEOT.
-There was a PUJO family at Atakapas at this time, that of Jean-Baptiste PUJO--see Hebert, D., Southwest LA Records, 1-A:653--but BUGEOT is as likely to be BUJOLE as PUJO here.
+There was a PUJO family at Attakapas at this time, that of Jean-Baptiste PUJO--see Hebert, D., Southwest LA Records, 1-A:653--but BUGEOT is as likely to be BUJOLE as PUJO here.

-03. Wall of Names, 14, calls him Etienne BUGEAUD; Arsenault, Généalogie, 2456, 1351; Bourgeois, Cabanocey, 171, &Voorhies, J., Some Late Eighteenth-Century Louisianians, 425, the record of his second marriage, calls him Étienne BUJOLE/BUJOLS, calls his wife Margueritte FORREST, & says they were married in New Orleans but gives no marriage date; BRDR, 2:167 (ASC-1, 199d), his death/burial record, calls him Estevan BUJOL, but does not give his parents' names, mention a wife, or give his age at the time of his death.
+03. Wall of Names, 14, calls him Étienne BUGEAUD; Arsenault, Généalogie, 2456, 1351; Bourgeois, Cabanocey, 171, &Voorhies, J., Some Late Eighteenth-Century Louisianians, 425, the record of his second marriage, calls him Étienne BUJOLE/BUJOLS, calls his wife Margueritte FORREST, & says they were married in New Orleans but gives no marriage date; BRDR, 2:167 (ASC-1, 199d), his death/burial record, calls him Estevan BUJOL, but does not give his parents' names, mention a wife, or give his age at the time of his death.
 See also Jehn, Acadian Exiles in the Colonies, 156; Bourgeois, Cabanocey, 175; Robichaux, Bayou Lafourche, 1770-98, 4, 13.

 Wall of Names, 10, calls his second wife Anne FORET the widow of Pierre BABIN, which she was when she reached LA, but does not list her with Étienne, who is listed without a wife on p.
 14. Arsenault, p.
 2456, says Étienne & Anne were married in c1757, so, if Arsenault's marriage date is correct, she should have been listed with Étienne when she came to LA.
 Arsenault is wrong, however, because Anne's son Charles by her first husband was born in c1760, & Étienne's twin daughters by his first wife, Brigitte CHENET, were born in c1761, which makes the marriage date to Anne--c1757--absurd.
 On top of that, Étienne was at Oxford, MD, in Jul 1763 with "Brigitte his wife."
 See Jehn, cited above.
 Moreover, Étienne & Anne's son Jean was not born until 1768, 11 years after Arsenault says that they were married.
 See BRDR, 2b:21 (PCP-4, 37).
 Their marriage is not found in BRDR, vol. 2, nor NOAR, vol. 2, but is listed in Bourgeois, p.
 171, & Voorhies, J., cited above, as having taken place in New Orleans in c1768.
 Why does this record call her Marguerite FORREST?
 Was Marguerite her first name?
 She is called Anne everywhere else.
 See the Cabanocé/Ascension censuses of 1769, 1770, & 1777.